IBM/Fashion-MNIST-using-FfDL/fashion-train/README.md

 # Train your Fashion MNIST model with FfDL

+The model that is being trained is a CNN with 3 convolutional layers followed by 2 dense layers.
+The job will run for 30 epochs with a batch size of 128.

 ## Step 1 - Upload Fashion MNIST dataset and setup FfDL client

 This assumes that you have access to the cluster and that you have provisioned FfDL already.
 To check if you have access to your cluster run the following command and if a table of information about the pods on your cluster appears then you have access.